Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 The forward edge of the profit surface is simply the profit curve we were previously examining, where the payout threshold is 0 and I'm willing to accept any bet.
 You can see that as I become more selective about which bets I'm willing to accept (increasing the payout threshold), the system becomes more profitable.

 The maximum for this profit surface is at a classification threshold of 0.45 and a payout threshold of $186.
 The expected profit from each bet at these thresholds is an eye-popping $193.
-However, at a payout threshold of $186, I am being way to selective and these betting opportunities are far and few between.
+However, at a payout threshold of $186, I am being way too selective and these betting opportunities are far and few between.
 At these thresholds, I am only placing 5 bets over the entire 3 seasons.
 This is not ideal.
 As with any system where you're trying to exploit a small statistical advantage for a profit, you want to spread your risk over as many trails as possible.
 We can transform the profit surface to display the total profit over the 3 seasons, as opposed to the expected profit per bet.
 This will take into account the number of bets placed for each set of thresholds and we can choose a more appropriate betting system.
 The total profit surface is shown below:

 <p align="center">
 <img src="images/3dTotalProfit.png" width="700">